jgkawell/galactus/pkg/logging/README.md

 ## Understanding log levels

-Each log level in the custom logger here also has a preceeding comment explaining how it is defined.
+Each log level in the custom logger here also has a preceding comment explaining how it is defined.
 Make sure to know and follow these definitions so that log levels are consistent across all microservices.

 For example: